Best Foam Rollers Reviewed & Rated

 5. Rumbleroller Deep-Tissue

-Some people prefer their foam rollers to be smooth for a more gentle pressure.
+Some people prefer theirs to be smooth for a more gentle pressure.
 Then there are those people who want a deep-tissue pressure treatment and for those people, there is Rumbleroller.
 Their unique knob design puts pressure points into the muscle, massaging and kneading to achieve relaxation and pain reduction.

 Two Sizes and Two Densities Available

-Rumbleroller's foam roller is available in two sizes so that users can best choose the size to fit the kind of use their foam roller is put towards.
-The roller is also available in original and high-density so that varying pressure levels can be achieved.
+Rumbleroller's is available in two sizes so that users can best choose the size to fit the kind of use it is put towards.
+It is also available in original and high-density so that varying pressure levels can be achieved.

 Cost and Value

-These rollers have a hefty price tag but they are the best on the market if you are in search of a deep-tissue foam roller.
+These have a hefty price tag but they are the best on the market if you are in search of a deep-tissue option.
 This is going to push into your muscles and you will feel complete relaxation when done.

 - Massaging Knobs